Carer advocacy

 Click on the image on the left for carer advocacy in the ‘who cares wins’ podcast, S2 Ep1 6 November.
 I also spoke or ‘panelled’ at Carers UK conferences and contributed to awareness-raising pieces for carers on Radio 4 and Radio 5 and articles in national newspapers (Telegraph, Mirror, Express), online (Huff Post) magazines (Closer, Woman’s Own and My Weekly).

-I also use my carer advocacy to Influence policy makers, here with Caroline Dineage MP, Minister of State for Social Care 2019.
-But I’ve also spoken with the Lords, off the record.
+I also volunteered at Carers UK to help influence policymakers, here with CEO Helen Walker and Caroline Dineage MP, Minister of State for Social Care 2019.

 The data that energises me